downl2160/-firefighting-robot-fpga/README.md

 │
 └── README.md                      # This file

+---

+## 👥 Contributors

+This project was developed by a four-member team as part of our final year engineering project.

+- **Siddharth Singh** – Embedded Systems, AI Integration (FPGA & Sensors), Testing, and GitHub Repository
+- Achyut Pandey – Mechanical Design, Frame & Mobility System
+- Harsh Vardhan Nilaratna – Documentation, Research Paper, Safety Analysis
+- Manik Gurjar – IoT Integration (Blynk), Sensor Calibration, Troubleshooting

+> 📌 The GitHub repository was created and maintained by **Siddharth Singh** to publicly showcase the team’s work.

+---

 > ⚠️ **Note**: Source code, detailed schematics and raw data are kept private to protect intellectual property.
 Recruiters may request access on demand.